harness/developer-hub/docs/continuous-delivery/gitops/gitops-ref/troubleshooting.md

 During creation or deletion of any GitOps app, if the process fails with the message `failed to create app in argo: failed to execute create app task: rpc error: code = Unknown desc = error creating application: create not allowed while custom resource definition is terminating` or some similar message about CRD being stuck in termination state, the cause is most likely due to some resource of this CRD pending deletion due to it having a finalizer.

-In order for this CRD to complete termination, the finalizer from the pending resourcce needs to be removed.
+In order for this CRD to complete termination, the finalizer from the pending resource needs to be removed.
 Possible CRD's causing this could most likely be one of these three: `applications.argoproj.io`, `applicationsets.argoproj.io` or
 `appprojects.argoproj.io`